Salmaahmed8/library-Catalog/README.md

 # Library Catalog Application

 ## Project Overview
 This is a simple library catalog application built using Flask and SQLAlchemy.
 The application allows users to manage books in a library by adding, searching, borrowing, and returning books.
-The data is stored in an SQLite database.
+The data is stored in a JSON file.

 ## Features
 1. **Home Page**